WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 Chromium](https://groups.google.com/a/chromium.org/d/topic/blink-dev/he9tr7p3rZ8/discussion)
 because it was difficult to use and made it too easy to "brick" a website.
 To reduce the chance of bricking the website, this key pinning design could require an active Service Worker before enforcing the pins.
-It could also allow a new key to be used if it's seen consistently for a particular amount of time, instead of waiting for the whole pin to expire, to prevent users from needing to take manual action.
+It could also avoid the need for users to take manual action to recover from a lost signing key by allowing a new key to be used if it's seen consistently for a site-chosen amount of time, instead of waiting for the whole pin to expire.
 However, these mitigations don't guarantee that browsers would find the tradeoffs more acceptable than they did for HPKP.

 One can think of a CDN as a potentially-compromised frontend and use this mechanism to limit the damage it can cause.
 However, this doesn't make it safe